G-Node/python-odml/doc/tutorial.rst

 Let's have a more detailed look on the document attributes.
 Please note that some attributes are obligatory, some are recommended and others are optional.
-The optional attributes are important for the advanced odML possibilies and can for now be ignored by odML beginners.
-You can find an example of their usage in later chapters where the more advanced possibilies of the Python-odML library are described.
+The optional attributes are important for the advanced odML possibilities and can for now be ignored by odML beginners.
+You can find an example of their usage in later chapters.

 - author
 	- recommended document attribute